Bluescape/helm-chart/helm-chart-sources/bluescape-monitoring-dashboards/templates/README.md

 # Add new grafana dashboards

 This script must be run from this directory.
-It will verify as much and if it isn't int he proper directory then it will exit with an error
+It will verify as much and if it isn't in the proper directory then it will exit with an error

 ## Using add_dashboard script